djarmengod/mycheatsheet/generalNotes/softwareLicenses/ReadMe.md

 Neo4j added the Commons Clause to the AGPL license that had previously covered the software.

 ## Commons Clause
-The Commons Clause, according to its authors, is a license addendum that allows "all permissions of the original license to remain except the ability to 'sell' the software."
-That exception, however, means that the clause effectively becomes the software license, reducing the underlying license to guideline status and changing the nature of the project from "open source" to "source available" (a term used by the clause's authors).
+The Commons Clause, according to its authors, is a license addendum that allows *all permissions of the original license to remain except the ability to 'sell' the software.* That exception, however, means that the clause effectively becomes the software license, reducing the underlying license to guideline status and changing the nature of the project from "open source" to "source available" (a term used by the clause's authors).

 ## EULA
 EULA only gives you the right to use and no other rights like rights to Download Source, Modification, Distribution etc.